minight/cysca/challenges/week0/shitcrypto2/writeups/ishraq.md

-#!/usr/bin/python2
-What does encrypt do?
+# What does encrypt do?
 encrypt(k,m,n) takes k = key, m = message, n = bit length parameter.
 Repeat k til it is the same length as m.
 Treat each as a stream of 8|m| bits and split that into blocks of n bits, padding with 0s if necessary.
 Then add each pair of corresponding blocks mod 2^n, and then convert back to the original format.
 So we just have a vignere cipher mod 2^n.

+# Solution
-To solve, use the fact that the message starts with 'flag{' (which gives us 40 bits).
+We'll use the fact that the message starts with 'flag{' (which gives us 40 bits).
 Guessing the value of n=3 (less than 8 so we just try them all), and running the process in reverse gives us the first 39 bits of the key (in the script we assume we get 40 bits, I think this is just luck and in general we